Cruising between Argeliers & Marseillan on the Midi canal

-Bird watchers should look ou for the local species such as pink flamingos, African Rollers and Bea Eaters.
+Bird watchers should look out for the local species such as pink flamingos, African Rollers and Bea Eaters.

 After passing through the exceptional round lock at Agde, a spectacular and appropriate seafood lunch awaits you as you enter the open waters of the Etang du Thau.

-The Etang hosts Europes largest mussel and oyster beds.
+The Etang hosts Europe's most extensive mussel and oyster beds.